plrguez/fuse-od-source/Platform/readme.txt

 The buttons function detailed are when no mapping is assigned.

-    `Cursor`
-    Shifted cursor ZX Spectrum keys (5, 6, 7 and 8 keys)
+  `Cursor`    Shifted cursor ZX Spectrum keys (5, 6, 7 and 8 keys)
               This is modified by the setting "Use shift with arrow keys"

-    `A`, `B`
-    Symbol Shift
+  `A`, `B`    Symbol Shift

-    `Y`
-    CAPS Shift
+  `Y`         CAPS Shift

-    `X`
-    Space
+  `X`         Space

   `Select`, `Power`
-    Open general menu
+              Open Menu

-    `Start`
-    Open the virtual keyboard
+  `Start`     Open/Close the virtual keyboard

-    `L1`
-    If hotkey combos disabled: Nothing
+  `L1`        If hotkey combos disabled: Nothing
               If hotkey combos enabled: Start a hotkey combo

-    `R1`
-    If hotkey combos disabled: Caps Shith + 0 (DELETE) If hotkey combos enabled: Start a hotkey combo
+  `R1`        If hotkey combos disabled: Caps Shith + 0 (DELETE)
+              If hotkey combos enabled: Start a hotkey combo

   `Left Stick`
               Nothing.
               On some systems you can map it as cursor.

   `Right Stick`
               Nothing.
               On some systems you can enable an emulated mouse that uses the left stick to move the mouse.
 In Fuse you can use it as Kempston mouse.
               |In RG350 you can enable it with `Power`+`B` hotkey.

-    `L2`
-    Nothing.
+  `L2`        Nothing.
               Left click with mouse emulation enabled.

-    `R2`
-    Nothing.
+  `R2`        Nothing.
               Right click with mouse emulation enabled.

 Buttons in Menu: